awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-defaults.md

 + **`max-queues: number-of-queues-per-vhost`** \(vhost limit\) – Sets the limit for the number of queues in a broker\.
 Similar to the `max-length` policy definition, limiting the number of queues in cluster deployments prevents paused queue synchronization following broker reboots or maintenance windows\.
 Limiting queues also prevents excessive amounts of CPU usage for maintaining queues\.
 **Deployment modes**
 Single\-instance, cluster
 + **`max-connections: number-of-connections-per-vhost`** \(vhost limit\) – Sets the limit for the number of client connections to the broker\.
-Limiting the number connections according to the recommended values prevents excessive broker memory usage that could result in the broker raising a high memory alarm and pausing operations\.
+Limiting the number of connections according to the recommended values prevents excessive broker memory usage, which could result in the broker raising a high memory alarm and pausing operations\.
 **Deployment modes**
 Single\-instance, cluster